-As the founder and Director of the Boston Sports Medicine and Research Institute in Dedham, MA, Dr. Gill has helped dozens of Stadium Performance athletes through pre-participation examinations, injury assessments, and unparalleled surgical intervention.
-Stadium Performance founder, Joe Caligiuri worked along side Dr. Thomas Gill on the sidelines and in the training room of the New England Patriots from 2004 to 2006 – including Super Bowl XXXIX.
-Through that success evolved a continuity of care seen in few other locations across the country.
+As the founder and Director of the Boston Sports Medicine and Research Institute in Dedham, MA, Dr. Gill has helped dozens of Stadium Performance athletes through injury assessments and unparalleled surgical intervention.

 Dr. Gill is also the chairman of the Department of Orthopedics at St. Elizabeth’s Medical Center.
 He is board certified by the American Board of Orthopedic Surgery.
 In recent years, he served as medical director for the Boston Red Sox, head team physician for the New England Patriots and team physician for the Boston Bruins.
 Dr. Gill has authored more than 160 scientific articles and chapters on issues involving the knee and shoulder, and has previously written books on complications of shoulder surgery and techniques of knee arthroscopy.